Intermediate Value Theorem

 The idea behind the Intermediate Value Theorem is this:

-When you have two points connected by a continuous curve:
+When we have two points connected by a continuous curve:

 ... then there will be at least one place where the curve crosses the line!

-Well of course you must cross the line to get from A to B!
+Well of course we must cross the line to get from A to B!

 Now that you know the idea, let's look more closely at the details.